 - savings from the Ontario Child Benefit Equivalent program

-- the money you get through the Extended Care and Maintenance Allowance
+- the money you get through the Continued Care and Support for Youth program (formerly the Extended Care and Maintenance Allowance)

 - money withdrawn from a Registered Education Savings Plan (RESP) that was set up by a Children’s Aid Society